Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Request body

 The request body is expected to be valid JSON.
-It should be a single JSON array of string-formatted UUIDs.
+It should be a single JSON array of string-formatted UUIDs ([schema](./schema.entities.delete.request.json)).

 After receiving the request, GDMC-HTTP will first to attempt to parse the whole request body into valid JSON.
 If this fails it will return a response with HTTP status `400`.